zimme/meteor-iron-router-auth/README.md

   onBeforeAction: ['noAuth']
   },
 });

-There's more examples in the examples folder.

 ```

+More examples can be found in the [examples](https://github.com/zimme/meteor-iron-router-auth/examples) folder.